cosmicc/LEDSmartClock/README.md

 How to use it:

-1. Open the web installer page.
+1. Open the hosted installer page, or extract `firmware.zip` and open `web-installer/index.html` locally.
 2. Plug the ESP32 into your computer with a data-capable USB cable.
 3. Close any serial monitor, terminal, or other app that might already be using the ESP32 USB port.
 4. Click `Install`.